StephenWhittington/MilestoneProject1/README.md

 # Credits

+**Content**

+Most of the content used on this page is from my own sources, I have used a lot of bootstrap code lines but then altered them to make it my own.
+The CSS styling is also mine i spent most of my time in dev tools testing different styles and code, then adding it to my project.
+I did a lot of research during this project if i ran into any problems i tried my best to fix it myself.

 **Media**

 * The images i used for my site are royalty free and only used for educational purposes only and can be found (https://pixabay.com/).

-* The band photos are obtained from my computer/facebook and i have permission to use them.
+* The band photos are obtained from my computer/facebook and i have permission to use them. (https://www.facebook.com/mutuallyassureddestruction/)

+* The music files used are obtained from my own band recordings and i have permission to use them.

+**Acknowledgements**

+I received inspiration from the project brief itself, being set on a 1960's rockband i decided to add a bit of creativity to the scope by basing the proect around one of my real life hobbies and experiences.

+I also received inspiration from (https://www.w3schools.com/html/default.asp) which i used to try out different elements in my project.

+A huge thanks to my mentor Ignatius Ukwuoma for his time, suggestions, and constructive feedback for this project!